BIRDS

 with a breast incision, removing the neck &

-wing bones are are drilled and cleaned of meat &
+body.
+Leg and wing bones are are drilled and

-marrow and tendons
+cleaned of meat & marrow and tendons are removed

-are removed as much as possible.
-After thorough
+as much as possible.
+After thorough degreasing

-rinse, all birds are
+and rinse, all birds are placed in a tanning

-placed in a tanning solution.
-Legs and wing tips
+solution.
+Legs and wing tips are injected with

 the tanning solution.
 This tanning

-by me and has been used in my studio for the last 15
+solution was developed by me and has been used in my

-and strengthens the skin, eliminating the fragile
+"thickens" and strengthens the skin, eliminating the

-"potato chip skin" that
+fragile "potato chip skin" that the typical, dry

-a minimum of 48
+preserved bird mount has.
+After a minimum of 48

 hours in the tan, the hide is neutralized, water

-the feathers.
-Squeezed dry again to remove the
+remaining water in the feathers.
+Squeezed dry

-gas, birds are then fluffed and the feathers dried
+again to remove the gas, birds are then fluffed and

-almost dry, the
+air.
+Once almost dry, the holes are sewn and

-holes are sewn and legs and wings are wired for
+legs and wings are wired for support.

 NOTE - I do NOT "tumble" my birds,